EzDzzIt/quicksplash/README.md

 # quicksplash

- simple sdl2 program to show an image; specifically for linux-based handhelds
+ simple sdl2 program to show an image; specifically for aarch64-based linux handhelds

 ## *compilation*